 Graduate Program Director, MA & PhD

 Anthropologist, performance theorist and theatre director.
-Research interests include: experimental and performance ethnography, ethnographic storytelling, physical theatre, political/activist theatre, the Roma people, socialism/postsocialism, aging, violence and terrorism.
+Research interests include: performance of migration and exile, decolonizing research methodologies, race and ethnicity, imaginative and performance ethnography, violence and terrorism, affect theory and embodiment, gender and sexuality, political and activist performance, community-based theatre, physical theatre, research-creation, practice-based research.
 Founding member of the Centre for Imaginative Ethnography.
 She is the 2014 recipient of the School of Arts, Media, Performance and Design Junior Faculty Teaching Award in recognition of her contribution to excellence in teaching in the Department of Theatre

 Laura Levin *